 Unusual Options Activity Insight: DocuSign

-On Tuesday, shares of DocuSign (NASDAQ:DOCU) saw unusual options activity.
-After the option alert, the stock price moved up to $302.91.
+Shares of DocuSign (NASDAQ:DOCU) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $302.65.

 - Trade Type: CALL